varshithamunaganuri/URL-Phishing-Detection-Using-ML/README.md

 URL-Phishing-Detection

 About the Project:
-URL Phishing Detection is a machine learning–based application designed to identify whether a given URL is legitimate or phishing.
-The system analyzes different characteristics of the URL, extracts key features, and predicts the safety of the link.
-It helps users identify malicious URLs and improves online safety through quick and accurate predictions.
+URL Phishing Detection is a machine-learning–based application designed to classify URLs as legitimate or phishing by analyzing URL characteristics and extracting key features.
+The system helps users identify unsafe links quickly and enhances online security.

 Features:
 • Detects whether a URL is phishing or legitimate
 • Extracts important URL-based features
-• Provides accuracy of prediction
+• Provides prediction accuracy
 • Simple and easy-to-run implementation
-• Supports user input for checking any custom URL
+• Supports user input for checking custom URLs

 Technologies Used:
 • Python
-• Machine Learning (URL feature classification model)
+• Machine Learning (URL Classification Model)
 • Feature Extraction Techniques
-• Flask or Streamlit (if a web interface is included)
+• Flask or Streamlit for Web Interface

 Working Model:
-The system uses a pre-trained machine learning model that evaluates URL characteristics such as length, special symbols, use of IP address, and subdomains.
-These features help the model determine patterns associated with phishing URLs and return the prediction.
+The model evaluates features such as URL length, presence of suspicious characters, IP address usage, number of subdomains, and other phishing indicators.
+These features are processed by the trained model to classify the URL as safe or malicious.

 How to Run the Project:
-  1.Clone the repository
+.Download or clone the repository on your computer 2.Navigate to the project folder in your IDE
-  2.Navigate to the project directory
+3.Install required libraries using the provided requirements file 4.Run the application

-  3.Install the required dependencies
+Model:
-  4.Run the application
+A pre-trained machine learning model built using URL-based features is included in the project to perform classification without requiring any dataset.

 Future Improvements:
-• More advanced machine learning or deep learning models
+• Adding advanced ML or deep learning models
-• Real-time URL scanning
+• Real-time URL scanning support
-• Integration of webpage content analysis
+• Webpage content analysis in addition to URL features
 • Improved user interface
-• Option to retrain using additional datasets
+• Option to retrain the model using external datasets

 Contributing:
 Contributions are welcome.
-You may submit suggestions, improvements, or bug fixes through issues or pull requests.
+You may submit improvements, suggestions, or fixes through issues or pull requests.